Deep Reinforcement Learning for Bipedal Locomotion: A Brief Survey: Future Directions and Opportunities

-Quadruped DRL frameworks are predominantly designed to navigate complex terrains, but efforts to extend their capabilities to other tasks are underway.
-These include mimicking real animals through motion capture data and imitation learning \cite{quadAnimal1, quadAnimal2}, as well as augmenting quadrupeds with manipulation abilities.
-This is achieved either by adding a manipulator \cite{quadManip1, quadManip2} or by using the robots' legs \cite{quadManip3}.
-Notably, the research presented in \cite{quadManip2} demonstrates that loco-manipulation tasks can be effectively managed using a single unified end-to-end framework.
+Quadruped DRL frameworks are predominantly designed to navigate complex terrains, but efforts to extend their capabilities to other tasks are under way.
+These include mimicking real animals through motion-capture data and IL \cite{quadAnimal1, quadAnimal2}, as well as augmenting quadrupeds with manipulation abilities.
+This is achieved either by adding a manipulator \cite{quadManip1, quadManip2} or by using the robots’ legs \cite{quadManip3}.
+Notably, the research presented in \cite{quadManip2} demonstrates that loco-manipulation tasks can be effectively managed using a single, unified, end-to-end framework.

-Despite the progress in quadruped DRL, similar advancements have been limited for bipedal robots, particularly in loco-manipulation tasks and vision-based DRL frameworks; a combination of their inherent instability, lack of accessibility to researchers and high mechanical complexity can be attributed to the cause of this disparity between quadruped and bipedal robots.
-Establishing a unified framework could bridge this gap, an essential step, given the integral role of bipedal robots with upper bodies in developing fully functional humanoid systems.
+Despite the progress in quadruped DRL, similar advancements have been limited for bipedal robots, particularly in loco-manipulation tasks and vision-based DRL frameworks; a combination of their inherent instability, lack of accessibility to researchers, and high mechanical complexity can be attributed to this disparity between quadruped and bipedal robots.
+Establishing a unified framework could bridge this gap—an essential step, given the integral role of bipedal robots with upper bodies in developing fully functional humanoid systems.
 Moreover, the potential of hybrid frameworks that combine model-based and DRL-based methods in bipedal robots remains largely untapped.